Aciago/Fake_banknote_detection/README.md

 - build, train and apply Machine Learning algorithms

 ### :briefcase: Scenario:
-We work for a govermental agency that specializes at counterfeiting.
+We work for a govermental agency that fights counterfeiting.
 Our mission is to create a counterfeit detection algorithm.

 ### :package: Dataset:
 Our [dataset](https://s3-eu-west-1.amazonaws.com/static.oc-static.com/prod/courses/files/parcours-data-analyst/notes.csv) contains geometric characteristics of banknotes.
 For each of them, we know: